 In 1993, the Georgia Environmental Protection Division (EPD) initiated development of EPDRiv1 to address the difficult modeling issues associated with the Chattahoochee River Modeling Project.
 The software was initially developed by James L. Martin and Tim Wool of AScI, Inc., Robert Olson of NRE, Inc., and Chris Wilson of Clayton Engineering, Inc., under the direction of Dr. Roy Burke III and Paul Lamarre of Georgia EPD and Jim Greenfield of USEPA.
 EPDRiv1 went through several versions, including 1.2, 2.0, and 2.1.
 Version 3.0 was developed under the direction of Dr. Elizabeth Booth.

 EPDRiv1 consists of several components, all installed using a single unified installation program:

-· EPDRiv1H and Q: this computational code is the heart of EPD-Riv1; it is written using Absoft Fortran and is called by PreRiv1.
+<![if !supportLists]>· <![endif]>EPDRiv1H and Q: this computational code is the heart of EPD-Riv1; it is written using Intel Fortran and is called by PreRiv1.

 A brief factsheet can be viewed here.